 - Are the changes we see to main screen viewing patterns uniform across the top 10 US cities?

-- What services and content, which gained significantly in the immediate COVID-19 period, have subsequently lost viewing?
+- Which services and content that gained significantly in the immediate COVID-19 period, are subsequently losing viewing?

 - What services and content retained high viewing levels?

 Did the changes to main screen TV viewing hold up as the initial COVID-19 wave receded in July?

 Looking at average day total viewing minutes for four major device categories measured by the ACR data:

 - Cable & Satellite Box viewing

 - OTT viewing via a streaming device such as Roku, Amazon Fire, Apple TV, Chromecast

 - App services viewing of a Smart TV or device app such as Youtube & Youtube TV, Tubi, Pluto TV, WatchFree (Vizio channel), etc.